 The commercially sold herb growing kits are OK for starting the seeds, but I have found that they almost never have pots large enough to accommodate the herbs once they get past the tiny seedling stage.
 It’s less expensive, too, to just purchase packets of seeds, and since I keep the unused seed packets in the freezer, the leftover seeds remain viable for many years.
 I start my seeds in washed and sterilized styrofoam tubs, like the ones that ground beef or turkey is sold in, although any similar container will work equally well.
 I punch several holes in the bottom of the container for drainage and for watering, then I fill the container almost to the top with a good all-purpose potting soil and plant the seeds, spacing them a distance apart and covering them with about one-fourth inch of soil.
 I put the container in a larger tray of tepid water (the holes in the bottom of the container will allow the water to wick up through the soil) until the soil is thoroughly moistened.
 Then I let the container drain for a couple of hours before putting it in a large plastic bag that will create a greenhouse environment for the emerging seedlings.
 In my house, the top of the refrigerator is a good temperature for germinating seeds… they will germinate faster in warmer temperatures, but until the seedlings emerge, there is no need for light… however, check the container periodically to be sure that the soil is not too wet or too dry.
 If the soil feels too wet, open the bag… if it feels too dry, soak the container again.
 Usually nothing will need to be done until the seeds germinate.

 Once the seeds have germinated, I remove the plastic bag.
 Now the little seedlings will need light and a lot of it.
 If you have windows with a southern or western exposure and at least six hours of bright sunlight per day, you may not need any additional light.
-We rarely get that much sunlight here in the winter, so I supplement sunlight with 40-watt fluorescent bulbs.
-I have found that the ordinary shop light fixtures that sell for a few dollars each work just as well as the more expensive grow lights I also have.
+We rarely get that much sunlight here in the winter, so I supplement sunlight with LED grow light fixtures.
 I keep the lights a few inches above the seedlings and adjust the height as the seedlings grow.

 I transplant the seedlings to individual pots as soon as they have a second set of leaves.
 I have found that a four-inch diameter pot is a good size for most young herbs because there is enough soil available for root growth and the pot is large enough so it does not have to be watered as frequently.
 I prefer watering from the bottom… I just put several pots in a water-filled tray and leave them until the surface soil is damp to the touch.
 It is important not to over-water herbs… they do not like to have wet roots and should not be watered again until the surface of the soil is dry.